Specializing in organizational behavior and human resource management

 Assistantships

 Graduate research and teaching assistantships are available to support full-time students.
-Accepted students are provided a graduate assistantship which covers all required tuition and fees, and pays an annual stipend of $24,000.
+Accepted students are provided a graduate assistantship which covers all required tuition and fees, and pays an annual stipend of $25,500.
 This stipend is compensation for 20 hours per week of teaching and/or research performed for the department.
-Students making satisfactory progress in the program typically receive tuition and stipend support for four years.
+Students making satisfactory progress in the program typically receive tuition and stipend support for up to five years.

 Alumni Affiliations